bOti234/roguelike-game-with-pygame-library/README.md

 -Made the background follow the player, so wherever they go there's a background behind them.
 I also don't have to load a thousand images every time.

+### Update v1.2.1

+-Changed movement of player, it turns out most of the keyboards are not able to register when more than 2 of the keys are pressed down.

+-Made the white experience orb rainbow coloured.
+This will be changed to a more rare experience type.

+-Added health kits to the game.
+When an enemy spawns there's a 5% chance that a health kit spawns at its palce.
+The kit restores 10 health.
+There will be mechanics that either increase the given health or the spawn chance.

 ## TODO list:

 -Creating a buffs (and debuffs) list/dict/class for the player where I manage all the stat buffs for weapons, bullets, kits, player.